RegulatorySignals

 Lovable and similar AI code generators (v0, Bolt, Replit) generate working code fast.
 What they don't do by default is enforce security invariants — ownership checks on API routes, row-level policies on database tables, or credential isolation between environments.

-In early 2026, Halborn's research confirmed this pattern is systemic: one Lovable app exposed approximately 18,000 users' records via a BOLA (Broken Object-Level Authorization) vulnerability.
-91.5% of vibe-coded apps assessed contain at least one exploitable issue; 60%+ leak credentials.
+Public security research confirmed this pattern is systemic to AI code generators.
+Halborn documented a Lovable app exposing 18,000 users' records via BOLA in early 2026 (Halborn report, The Register).
+The majority of vibe-coded apps assessed contain at least one exploitable issue; many vibe-coded apps in our sample leaked credentials.

 1. IDOR — Missing ownership checks on API routes